nigellipps/Balance/README.md

 # Balance
-Checks for balanced brackets within a file.
+Checks for balanced brackets within a file (makes sure every open bracket has a closing bracket).
 Enter a file (or use balance.cpp) and it will check to make sure everything is balanced

 1) clone the repository: